- Comedogenic ratings are helpful but don't forget that they are approximate.

-Comedogenicity is generally defined as the ability of an ingredient to clog pores and cause comedones (acne papules and their most common forms as white and black heads).
-So the logic goes - the more comedogenic ingredients in a skincare product, the higher the chance to break out, especially if you are prone to acne or you have oily skin.
-Unfortunately (or fortunately), it's not quite that simple…
+So the logic goes - the more comedogenic ingredients in a skincare product, the higher the chance to break out, especially if you are prone to acne or have oily skin.
+Unfortunately (or fortunately), it's not quite that simple.

-- The difference between acneic and comedogenic ingredients
+- The difference between acnegenic and comedogenic ingredients

-- Why concentration and combination of comedogenic ingredients is so important
+- Why the concentration and combination of comedogenic ingredients is so important in any skincare products

-- Fatty acids and their role in skincare and comedogenicity or how much they clog pores
+- Two key Fatty Acids and their role in skincare and comedogenicity

 - A comprehensive list of natural skincare ingredients (wholesome and naturally derived) and their tentative comedogenic classification